 I sometimes joke that the easiest way to get your toddler to eat something you want them to is to put it on your plate, not theirs—because they always seem to want what’s not theirs!
-And while letting them eat full meals off of your plate is not the best daily strategy, simply because of the logistics, there are some ways that you can use this to your advantage.
-Here are 3 ways to handle it when your toddler only wants the food on your plate.
+Here’s how to use this impulse to your advantage.

 When Your Toddler Prefers to Eat Off Your Plate